kontainapp/guide/getting_started/kubenetes.md

 Option| Usage { class="options-table" }
 ----------------------------------|---
---deploy-version=\<tag> | Kontain Deployment version to use.
+--deploy-version=\<tag> | Kontain deployment version to use.
 Defaults to current release --deploy-location=\<deployment location> | location of local kontain-deploy directory.
-Use --download to download kontain-deploy directory to local path.
+Use --download to download kontain-deploy directory to local path
 --km-version=\<tag> | Kontain release to deploy.
 Defaults to current Kontain release --km-url=\<url> | url to download kontain_bin.tar.gz.
 Development only --help(-h) | prints this message
---dry-run=\<strategy> | If 'review' strategy, only generate resulting customization file.
+--dry-run=\<strategy> | if 'review' strategy, only generate resulting customization file.
 If 'client' strategy, only print the object that would be sent, without sending it.
-If 'server' strategy, submit server-side request without persisting the resource.
+If 'server' strategy, submit server-side request without persisting the resource
 --download=\<path> | downloads kontain-deploy directory structure to specified location.
 If directory down not exist, it will be created.
 This directory can be used as path for --deploy-location
  --remove | removes all the resources produced by overlay